-2016 Potential Payments Upon Termination or Change-in-Control

-The information below describes certain compensation that would be paid to William W. Lovette, our Chief Executive Officer, and Fabio Sandri, our Chief Financial Officer, in the event of a termination of their respective employment with the Company or under certain circumstances in the event of a change in control of the Company.
-Neither Named Executive Officer would receive any payments upon termination for cause.
+2017 Potential Payments Upon Termination or Change-in-Control employment with the Company or under certain circumstances in the event of a change in control of the Company.
+Neither Named Executive Officer would receive any payments or benefits upon termination for cause.
 The Company also has no arrangements under which the Named Executive Officers would receive any payments or benefits upon a change in control of the Company other than immediate vesting under certain circumstances of RSUs granted to Mr. Lovette and Mr. Sandri under the LTIP.
-The amounts shown in the table below assume that such a termination of employment occurred on December 25, 2016.
+The amounts shown in the table below assume that such a termination of employment occurred on December 29, 2017.